Happypig375/Box3D/README.md

 ### Prerequisites

 - [git](https://git-scm.com/) — for cloning with submodules
-- [.NET 10 SDK](https://dotnet.microsoft.com/download) — to build the C# bindings and NuGet package
+- [.NET SDK](https://dotnet.microsoft.com/download) — to build the C# bindings and NuGet package
-- [CMake](https://cmake.org/) 3.22+ — only needed if you want to rebuild the native libraries
+- [CMake](https://cmake.org/) — only needed if you want to rebuild the native libraries
-- A C17 compiler (MSVC, Clang, or GCC) — only needed for native builds
+- A C compiler (MSVC, Clang, or GCC) — only needed for native builds

 ### Clone with the submodule